 - University of New Mexico (Joint BA/MD)

 - University of Alabama at Birmingham School of Medicine (Early Medical School Acceptance Program)

 - CUNY School of Medicine

-There are two ways to apply for medical schools without appearing for the MCAT entrance exam.
-It is highly recommended for students to thoroughly read through the various aspects of both the options and make a wise choice.
-The decision should be based on a student's aptitude and ability to adhere to the requirements laid out by the option of choice.
+We highly recommend students thoroughly consider the various aspects of each option and make a decision that best suits their needs.
+Furthermore, a student's decision should be based on their aptitude and ability to adhere to the requirements laid out by the option.

-Medical Schools can have a very high tuition cost which can be a financial strain for many.
-Scholarships can help you ease that burden.Explore Medical Scholarships
+Medical Schools often have very high tuition costs, which can be a financial strain for many.
+Scholarships can help you ease that burden.

-BA/MD and BS/MD programs that don’t require MCAT
+BA/MD and BS/MD Programs That Don’t Require MCAT

 These combined programs provide the chance for exceptional high school students to secure a spot in medical school before even beginning undergraduate studies.